Verano azul

-Verano azul (Blue Summer) is a Spanish television drama series directed by Antonio Mercero.
-It was first broadcast on La Primera Cadena of Televisión Española from October 11, 1981 to February 14, 1982.
+Verano azul (Blue Summer) is a Spanish television drama series created and directed by Antonio Mercero.
+It was first broadcast on La Primera Cadena of Televisión Española (TVE) from 11 October 1981 to 14 February 1982.

-The series tells the adventures of a group of youngsters between the ages of 9 and 17, while on summer vacation in a small coastal town on the Spanish Mediterranean Costa del Sol.
+The series tells the adventures of a group of youngsters between the ages of 9 and 17, while on summer vacation in a small, unnamed coastal town on the Spanish Mediterranean Costa del Sol.
+The series was mainly filmed in Nerja, but the name of the town where the story takes place is never mentioned.

-With 19 episodes, it drew up to 20 million viewers in Spain (Televisión Española was the only television network available in Spain until 1983) and has been re-run several times since then.
-It was also broadcast in Latin America, Portugal, France, Yugoslavia, Bulgaria, Poland and Czechoslovakia.
+With 19 episodes, it drew up to 20 million viewers in Spain (TVE was the only television network available in Spain until 1983) and has been re-run multiple times since then.
+It was also broadcast in Hispanic America, Portugal, Brazil, France, Yugoslavia, Bulgaria, Poland, and Czechoslovakia.